positron-solutions/dslide/README.md

 First choose your action type:

+-   Override `dslide-action` to create an action that works mainly on a heading's section content.

 -   Override `dslide-slide-action` to create a slide action.
 Your action will control the display of the slide and its children, usually controlling the narrow state and adding or removing overlays from children.

--   Override `dslide-action` to create an action that works mainly on a heading's section content.

 Override methods as appropriate, configure a heading to use your action, and you're done.
 Some actions, such as `dslide-action-propertize` only work when some of the section data is annotated.

+<a id="org5b6c900"></a>

 ## A Custom Action